 Besides the initial powerful kick, cocaine use triggers a host of short-term effects.
 The intensity of the symptoms depends on the amount of cocaine taken and the route of administration.
 For instance, cocaine is absorbed faster by the body when it is injected.
 The resulting high comes on within minutes, and so do the other side effects.
 Binging on cocaine magnifies the high and also triggers more intense side effects that are usually not associated with taking small doses.
 However, many of these short-term effects subside almost immediately.

 But with repeated cocaine use, short- and intermediate-term effects cumulatively go on to trigger a range of other physical and mental symptoms that last for months or years.
 Some of these effects are irreversible.
 According to a study published by PubMed, cocaine abuse leads to irreversible structural damage to organs like the brain, heart, kidney, liver, and lung.

 It is also disturbing to note that maternal abuse of cocaine adversely affects the brain and the heart of the developing fetus.

 In some rare cases, an immediate effect of cocaine use can even be death.
 According to the National Institute on Drug Abuse, these are usually cases where cocaine use, usually an overdose, triggers a cardiac arrest or a stroke.
 Sometimes a cocktail of cocaine and heroin or cocaine and alcohol can trigger a fatal cardiac arrest.

-Short-Term Mental Effects of Cocaine
+What Are Short-Term Mental Effects of Cocaine?

 How does cocaine work?
 The effects of cocaine manifest almost immediately after taking the substance, whether by inhaling, snorting, or injecting.
 That’s because cocaine enters the bloodstream and is absorbed rapidly.
 This leads to a buildup of dopamine, the “happy” chemical that the human body produces.
 The result is the instantaneous feelings of euphoria—the high—that cocaine users experience.